To kegel or not to kegel... will kegels save my pelvic floor?

 So now you might be thinking: okay great!
 This will totally help me with _____ (leaking, pelvic pain, prolapse, literally any pelvic health issue).
 Not so fast!

-I'm sorry to tell you, but doing kegels on their own are probably not going fix an issue.
+I'm sorry to tell you, but doing kegels on their own are probably not going fix your issue.

 Remember, the pelvic floor is largely automatic.
-Sitting there and being able to voluntarily make the “elevator” of your pelvic floor go up and down doesn’t tell us a damn thing about what’s actually happening when you go to pick something up or do an exercise or literally any other action from real life.
+Sitting there and being able to voluntarily make the “elevator” of your pelvic floor go up and down doesn’t tell us too much about what’s actually happening when you go to pick something up, or do an exercise, or literally any other action from real life...
 And my guess is that if you’re having an issue like leaking, it’s probably not happening when you’re just sitting there, right?

 Another big thing to keep in mind is that our muscles work together in TEAMS for movements, not in isolation.
 The pelvic floor is no different.